mgravitt/get_started/README.md

-# Jump Start with Ethereum and React
+# Jump Start with Ethereum, React, and Heroku

 ### Developed for NYC Blockchain Hack - 2018-03-31